Local Democratic legislators concerned about education bill

 ANDERSON — Local Democrats serving in the Indiana General Assembly are critical of legislation that could affect local educators.

-State Sen. Tim Lanane and Rep. Terri Austin, both Anderson Democrats, were the only members of Madison County’s delegation at the General Assembly to attend Monday’s legislative review hosted by the local Chamber of Commerce and League of Women Voters.
+State Sen. Tim Lanane and Rep. Terri Austin, both Anderson Democrats, were the only General Assembly members of Madison County’s delegation to attend Monday’s legislative review hosted by the local Chamber of Commerce and League of Women Voters.

 The Indiana House passed legislation that seeks to define what material used in the classroom would be considered harmful to minors.